FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 content -to create a backup of your Workspace, so to speak.
 And when needed, you just load previously saved Workspace definition file again.<br>
 <br>
 When you choose <font class="blue">Save</font>, you'll be asked where to save the file and you'll need to set the filename.
 By default, save directory will allways be the directory where ExifToolGUI.exe is saved;
 however, you can choose any other directory.<br>
 When you choose <font class="blue">Load</font>, again, default starting directory will be the one, where ExifToolGUI.exe is.
-And if you've messed with your Workspace inbetween, you can choose to load Workspace from ExifToolGUIV6.ini file -which simply reloads Workspace from last GUI session.<br>
+And if you've messed with your Workspace inbetween, you can choose to load Workspace from ExifToolGUIV6.ini file.
+Which simply reloads Workspace from last GUI session.<br>
 <br>
-However, when saving, name of Workspace definition file can not be ExifToolGUIv6.ini -you should use any name that reminds you on content, for example: MyWorkspace_XMP.ini.<br>
+However, when saving, name of Workspace definition file can not be ExifToolGUIv6.ini.
+You should use any name that reminds you on content, for example: MyWorkspace_XMP.ini.<br>
 <br>

 Starting with V6.3.1 these definitions can also be Loaded and Saved.
 Its workings are analogous to the <b>Workspace</b>:<br>